OnlyLys/Leaper/README.md

 The default behavior of Leaper is to decorate only the nearest pair that is being tracked.

-To decorate all the pairs that are being tracked, set this contribution to `true`.
-When enabled:
+To decorate all the pairs that are being tracked, set this contribution to `false`.
+The decorations will then look like:

 ![Decorate All Pairs](images/decorate-all-pairs.gif)